endymion1818/deliciousreverie/src/pages/post/2019-review-2020-aims.md

 Serverless really makes sense to me.
 That separation of concerns with the frontend, backend and satellite services, lambda functions, and other functionality, just seems more natural and less of a cognitive overload.

-I'd love to think that by the end of 2020 I will be able to write a Terraform script and get a full stack app up and running that's fully deployed, monitored and testable.
+I'd love to think that by the end of 2020 I will be able to write a Terraform script and get a system comprised of a few key pieces not only up and running but fully deployed, monitored and testable too.

 ### 4. Writing

 One thing that has surprised me is that I really love writing about web development.
 This way I can help others by utilising another skill I think I have: being able to write moderately well.

 My relationship with Net magazine is very strong, and I'd love to see if I can write a bit more of the kinds of articles that have been well received by their audience so far.
-This might be more difficult to achieve though because my family still needs so much of my time, and because I am  employed full time.
+This might be more difficult to achieve though because of the lack of personal time I currently have.

-Let's see what'll happen!
+That's it I think!
+Let's see what'll happen this year!